Dudley Brooks: Biography

 Brooks, one of several African Americans who worked with Presley, contradicted allegations that Presley was a racist.

 During his career, Brooks also composed a number of songs often in collaboration with other songwriters.
 Among his works is the well-known Christmas song "(Everybody's Waitin' For) The Man with the Bag".
 Made popular by Kay Starr in 1950, the song has been covered by many artists to include the Brian Setzer Orchestra and Vonda Shepard.

+Brooks' first cousin was singer Kitty White, who was the sole female voice on Elvis Presley's "Crawfish" from the King Creole film soundtrack.

 Brooks died in his hometown of Los Angeles in 1989.